EzzYassser/Sign-Language-Interpreter-Project-/README.md

 ## Limitations

 - **Gesture Recognition**: The app currently supports only ASL letters (A-Z) and may not accurately recognize full words or complex gestures.
-- **Lighting and Background**: Performance may vary depending on lighting conditions or background noise in the video feed.
 - **Hardware Requirements**: A webcam is required, and the app may run slower on older hardware due to real-time processing.
-- **Language Support**: Text-to-speech currently supports English only.
 - **Accuracy**: While autocorrection improves output, some gestures may still be misrecognized, especially with fast movements or overlapping hands.

 ## Future Improvements

 - Expand gesture recognition to include full ASL words, numbers, and common phrases.
 - Fix the non-functional home button to enable navigation back to the home page.
-- Add support for multiple languages in text-to-speech.
 - Optimize performance for lower-end devices.
-- Include a tutorial mode to guide users on proper gesture positioning.

 ## Contact/Support